Tools4everBV/HelloID-Conn-Prov-Target-V2-Template/README.md

   - You make **breaking changes** to the connector API or behavior.
   - Users may need to **update their scripts or configurations**.
 - **Example in HelloID connector:**
-  - The permission.displayname needs to be deleted otherwise HelloID results in an error.
+  - The displayName is removed from the permission.Reference resulting in entitlement issue's.
-  - The powershell version of HelloID changes, which requires changes to the connector.
+  - You change the fieldMapping or configuration because the API requirements change.
+This is a major change because something needs to be adjusted in HelloID.
   - If there is a change in HelloID which results in an error in the connector.
   - Version change: `1.2.3 → 2.0.0`